granade-io/pluscoder/README.md

 ## Requirements
 - Requires python 3.12 or Docker
-- Credentials for AWS Bedrock, Anthropic, OpenAI, VertexAI or other providers through LLMLite
+- Credentials for AWS Bedrock, Anthropic, OpenAI or other providers throught LLMLite

 ## Usage: